ordina-jworks/ordina-jworks.github.io/_posts/2020-06-02-terraform.md

 Every morning the team smiles when the build is green or (less often now) starts figuring out which component broke and fix it immediately.

-Special thanks to Vincent van Dam for co-writing this post and the amazing Unicorn team for creating this setup!
+Special thanks to the amazing Unicorn team for creating this setup and to [Vincent van Dam](https://twitter.com/joyrex2001){:target="_blank" rel="noopener noreferrer"} for co-writing this post!